gofiber/fiber/README.md

 ## Hello, world!

-Embedded below is essentially the simplest Fiber app you can create.
+Embedded below is essentially the simplest Fiber app you can create:

 ```go
 // server.go